Prompsit/paraphrasing/README.md

 # Paraphrasing project
-## Determining frequent paraphrases for arbitrary expressions... to help machines improve their linguistic capabilities
+## Determining frequent paraphrases for arbitrary expressions

 A TSI-100905-2019-4 project, co-financed by Ministry of Economic Affairs and Digital Transformation from the Government of Spain